-If you feel something in your eye, remove the contact lens, and clean it thoroughly.
-Do not wear contact lenses longer than your eye doctor suggests, and always replace them when necessary.
+Remove the contact lens and clean it thoroughly if you feel something in your eye.
+Do not wear contact lenses longer than your eye doctor suggests.
+Always replace them when necessary.

-Wear sunglasses to protect your eyes against wind, dirt, and debris when you are outdoors.
-It would help if you also used suitable eye protection for sports and other activities that could cause something to fly into your eye.
+Wear sunglasses to protect your eyes against wind, dirt, and outdoor debris.
+Use suitable eye protection for sports and other activities that could cause something to fly into your eye.

 6. Blood Disorders

 Sickle cell disease is an inherited bleeding disorder.
-It is characterized by chronic anemia and intermittent pain.
+It's characterized by chronic anemia and intermittent pain.
 Sickle cell disease is caused by abnormally shaped blood cells with problems transferring hemoglobin and oxygen throughout the body.

-Patients with sickle cell disease sometimes have dilated or abnormal blood vessels of the conjunctiva.
-This is because of the sickling of red blood cells within small vessels, leading to tiny blockages.
+People with sickle cell disease sometimes have dilated or abnormal blood vessels in the conjunctiva.
+This is because of the sickling of red blood cells within small vessels.
+It can lead to tiny blockages.

 It is rare, but developing blood clotting disorders such as hemophilia or von Willebrand disease can also increase the risk of red spots on the eyes.